It's whoa time: Burlington manager is made to order for pitching Bojangles

 And most important: a warm smile.

 “Her smile is just contagious,” Artis said.
-“If a person is going in that has a lot going on and she waits on them — I mean, she changes their whole day.
-They come in and she’s smiling and she says ‘Hey, how can I make it Bo time for you today?’”
+“If a person is going in that has a lot going on and she waits on them ... she changes their whole day.
+They come in and she’s smiling, and she says ‘Hey, how can I make it Bo time for you today?’”

 When Corbett heard that she’d been selected, she was shocked.
 She’d only been working at Bojangles for about nine months and never imagined she’d be in a commercial as one of the faces of the company.